Holiday's End

 Holiday's End is a 1937 British mystery film directed by John Paddy Carstairs and starring Sally Stewart, Rosalyn Boulter and Wally Patch.
+It was written by Gerald Elliot, and was made at Pinewood Studios as a quota quickie.
 The film follows the arrival at boarding school of a boy king.

-It was made at Pinewood Studios as a quota quickie.
+Preservation status

+The British Film Institute National Archive holds a collection of stills but no film or video materials.

 Plot

 When the boy monarch of an East European state arrives at an English boarding school, a science master is found murdered.
 Suspicion falls on everyone, until the killer is exposed as a revolutionary, attempting to depose the young king.